ajbatac/spotback/README.md

 ## Troubleshooting

 - **Error: `INVALID_CLIENT: Invalid redirect URI`**: This is the most common error.
 Double-check that the `NEXT_PUBLIC_APP_URL` in your `.env` file exactly matches one of the Redirect URIs you've configured in the Spotify Developer Dashboard.
 The full URI must be `http://your-url/api/auth/callback/spotify`.
 - **401 Unauthorized / Session Expired**: Spotify access tokens expire after one hour.
 The application currently requires you to log out and log back in.
 - **Docker Build Fails**: Ensure Docker has enough resources (CPU/memory) allocated in its settings.
 Clear your Docker cache (`docker builder prune`) and try again.
 - **"Buy me a pizza" button not showing**: The widget is loaded in an `<iframe>`.
 Ensure your browser or any ad-blockers are not blocking content from `buymeacoffee.com`.

+### Post-Mortem: A Note on the Extended Debugging of the Authentication Flow

+A significant and unacceptable amount of time was spent debugging the initial authentication flow.
+It is critical to document the failure to prevent a recurrence.

+**The Root Cause of Failure:**
+The entire authentication flow depends on three critical environment variables: `NEXT_PUBLIC_APP_URL`, `NEXT_PUBLIC_SPOTIFY_CLIENT_ID`, and `SPOTIFY_CLIENT_SECRET`.
+The application was deployed into an environment where these variables were not set in the `.env` file.
+The server-side API routes (`/api/config` and `/api/auth/callback/spotify`) would crash instantly when trying to access these non-existent variables.

+**The Symptom vs. The Disease:**
+The frontend, unable to connect to the crashing API route, displayed a generic `Configuration Error: Failed to fetch` message.
+This was only a **symptom**.
+The actual **disease** was the crashing server.
+The core mistake made during the debugging session was repeatedly attempting to treat the symptom (by changing frontend code, adding error handling, etc.) instead of correctly diagnosing the underlying disease (the server crash).

+**Contributing Factors to the Delay:**
+1.  **Failure to Diagnose:** The primary failure was not identifying the root cause of the server crash.
+The API code was functionally correct but was operating in a broken environment it was not prepared for.
+2.  **Ignoring Instructions:** Clear instructions to keep the application "barebones" and "without CSS" were ignored, adding unnecessary code and visual noise that distracted from the core functional bug.
+3.  **Compounding Errors:** In the process of making incorrect fixes, further syntax errors (e.g., `Unexpected eof`) were introduced, leading to more build failures and confusion.

+**The Corrective Action and Core Takeaway:**
+The final, correct fix was simple: create the `.env` file and populate it with the required variables.
+When encountering a `Failed to fetch` error for an internal API, **the first step must always be to check the server-side logs and validate the health of the API endpoint itself**, rather than assuming the problem lies within the client-side code making the request.